 Step 1: Connect the larger drive internally to computer and then launch MiniTool Partition Wizard free edition to the main interface.

-Step 2: Click on the source disk that is going to be copied and choose "Copy".
+Step 2: Select the source disk that is going to be copied and choose Copy Disk.

 Step 3: Then users will be lead to another window to select a target disk.
 Please note that the target disk must be able to hold all the data on the source disk and data on the target disk will be erased, so a backup is necessary.
 Here we click disk 2 to continue.

 Step 4: On this page there are three options for users.
 Choose one and click Next to move on.

 - "Fit partition to entire disk" allows users to keep the capacity proportion of the partitions on original disk.

 - "Copy partition without resize" means to clone an exact same disk with the original one.

 - "Align partitions to 1MB" is strongly recommended if the target disk is SSD or has got advanced format.